SimonGuethler/simple-gpt-implementation/README.md

 - Added code to filter input data by removing characters that don't occurr very often (e.g. chinese characters from english wikipedia dumps)
 - Store model parameters and the preprocessed dataset in a pickle file and load them, if available (makes loading the data around 100x faster)
 - Support temperature control when generating text
-- Support for continuation of interrupted training
+- Support for continuation of interrupted training (call train.py with parameter "continue", like `python train.py continue`)

 Many improvements could be made to saving/loading the models, data, filters and parameters, but as this is just a research project, the code is meant to be kept simple.
 Also there exist already a dozen highly optimized implementations of the demonstrated techniques.